shakyShane/grunt-cache-breaker/README.md

 ```

 ##Optional
-Most of the time you will just be updating a single file with each task, so I've enabled a a `file` property to save a few lines in your Gruntfile.js
+Most of the time you will just be updating a single file with each task, so I've enabled a `file` property to save a few lines in your Gruntfile.js
 ```js
 cachebreaker : {
     js: {